giomagg/Digital_Inequalities_FALL_2023/README.md

 The research idea is to investigate the differences in the discourses developed around the two whistle-blowers – one male and one female – to detect the presence of targeted gender-based harassment and digital sexism.

 ## Repositories
-The *data* repository comprehends the downloaded social media data, the dictionary used to detect sexual-harrassment (based on Rezvan et al. 2018), and other elaborations of the Twitter data.
+The *data* repository contains the dictionary used to detect sexual-harrassment (based on Rezvan et al. 2018), some elaborations of the Twitter data, and the training data for the sexism algorithm.

 The *code* repository includes the code used during the project: (i) data analysis; (ii) sexism detection algorithm training (trained on the Samory 2021 dataset).